Livjot-BCIT/THE-Practice-Quiz/README.md

 ## Features

-Features over a morbillion questions combined, made from compiling quizzes, lecture notes, text books, and exams.
-Let me know if anyone has some cool suggestions to add (Check roadmap before doing so please!).
+Features over a morbillion questions combined, Let me know if anyone has some cool suggestions to add (Check roadmap before doing so please!).

-- **Themes:**  Dark, Catalyst, Light, Rain
+- **Themes:**  Dark, Catalyst, Light, Rain, Halloween
   - saves for next time!
 - **Settings Panel:** (Help / Sound / Display / Index)
   - Help: contains some not so quick tips